Finite resource performance of small satellite-based quantum key distribution missions

-The preceding sections show that an individual small satellite can satisfy finite-key requirements for SatQKD.
+We compared three upcoming SatQKD missions in the preceding sections and show that an individual small satellite can satisfy finite-key requirements for SatQKD.
+For each of the three missions considered, we show this leads to non-zero finite keys generated for a single overpass.
 While an individual satellite in an appropriately chosen orbit can cover the Earth's surface each day, increased performance in the network will probably require constellations of these satellites~\cite{vergoossen2020modelling}.
 Aside from putting more satellites into space, it is important to consider how the performance of each individual satellite could be enhanced.
-From the preceding discussion, it is clear that LEO satellites are working at the edge of performance in terms of SatQKD that satisfy finite-key security.
-It would be desirable to have continued development to the efficiency of finite-key security in the future.
-This would enable existing technology to deliver enhanced key rates.
-Aside from improvements in finite-key analysis, in which direction should development efforts proceed in order to improve SatQKD performance?
+We note from the preceding sections that LEO satellites operate at the edge of performance in terms of SatQKD that satisfy finite-key security.
+In this section, we report on specific challenges that, if overcome, can provide improved SatQKD performance over a wider range of operations.
+We also provide a long-term perspective on the demonstration of key milestones towards global quantum communications and applications beyond QKD.